Find more resources at Vermont 2-1-1

 In response to the mental health needs of Vermont’s expanding community of refugees, Connecting Cultures was established in 2007 to serve refugees and survivors of torture.
 The Connecting Cultures clinical-science specialty service utilizes a multidisciplinary, evidence-based model of mental health intervention.
 Doctoral student interns in Clinical Psychology at the University of Vermont work within the Connecting Cultures service at the Vermont Psychological Services Leitenberg Center for Evidence-Based Practice and receive comprehensive training in the cultural competencies necessary to successfully work with refugees including at risk children, adults, families, and communities.
 New England Survivors of Torture and Trauma is a partnership of Connecting Cultures and Vermont Law School, linking psychological and legal services.
 Their overall goal is to provide survivors of torture with holistic, integrated, and effective services in a culturally relevant, client centered context.

-New Americans can call CVOEO’s Financial Hotline to speak to someone in their primary language about financial questions related to Covid-19 and social distancing.
-They can also refer to resources in Vermont to assist with financial and credit management, food, housing, renters' rights, and finding a job.
-CVOEO’s Community Ambassadors can work with clients speaking Arabic, French, Karen/Burmese, MaayMaay, Nepali, Somali, and Swahili
+New Americans can call CVOEO and be refered to resources in Vermont to assist with financial and credit management, food, housing, renters' rights, and finding a job.
+CVOEO’s Community Ambassadors can work with clients speaking Arabic, French, Karen/Burmese, MaayMaay, Nepali, Somali, and Swahili and more!

 The Huertas Project